Whiteknight/ParserObjects/docs/v3/expression_example.md

 Up-to-date working code for this example is part of the [ParserObjects unit test suite](https://github.com/Whiteknight/ParserObjects/tree/master/ParserObjects.Tests/Examples/ExprCalculator).
 Where this documentation may be out of date or contain typos, the code in the unit test suite is guaranteed to build, run and produce the described results.

+## Note

+This example is mostly to showcase some techniques involved in parser writing, and uses the `LeftApply` parser to handle infix operators `+`, `-`, `*`, and `/`.
+There are other, arguably better, approaches to parsing mathematical expressions, which we will try to document elsewhere.

 ## The Lexical Grammar

 We could use a scannerless design, but we want to be able to ignore whitespace between tokens and separate some of the low-level character-handling routines into a separate class.
 First, let's create a `Token` class (We should put in a `.ToString()` method to help with debugging later, but I'll leave that and the definition of the `TokenType` enum as an exercise for the reader):